 We do not use derivative financial instruments as a hedge against interest rate fluctuations, and, as a result, interest income earned on our cash and cash equivalents and short-term investments is subject to changes in interest rates.
 However, we believe that the impact of these fluctuations does not have a material effect on our financial position due to the immediate available liquidity or short-term nature of these financial instruments.
-The interest rate on our line of credit is variable between 6.0% and 10.0% based on the current prime rate of interest; however we do not currently have any outstanding balances owed under our line of credit agreement.
-As of March 31, 2008, we had \$11.2 million deposited in cash and cash equivalents bearing a weighted-average interest rate of 3.4%.
+As of June 30, 2008 we had \$15.3 million deposited in cash and cash equivalents bearing a weighted-average interest rate of 2.45%.